mossphp/moss-storage/docs/02_query.md

 # StorageQuery

-`StorageQuery` should be sufficient to handle all _CRUD_ operations.
+`StorageQuery` should be sufficient to handle all _CRUD_ operations and much more.
 Operations described below assume that entity classes, models and tables exist.

 ## Create instance